Your free business.com+ membership unlocks exclusive tech deals and advisor support

 The first part of the CMA exam covers financial reporting, planning, performance management and analytics.
 The second part focuses on financial strategy and decision-making.

-The IMA charges $295 for a Professional membership, an enrollment fee of $300 (for professional members) and $495 for each of the two exam parts.
-(A discount is available to students and academic members, and a limited number of scholarships are available each year.)
-If you wish to enroll in a review course, the cost will be between $1,000 and $2,000.
+The IMA charges $295 for a Professional membership, an enrollment fee of $300 for professional members and $545 for each of the two exam parts.
+Discounts are available for students and academic members, and a limited number of scholarships are offered each year.
+CMA review course costs typically range from about $1,000 to $2,000, depending on the provider.

 TipBottom line

-As the CMA evolves to keep pace with industry trends, such as data analytics and strategic planning, ensure you use the latest official IMA materials and practice tests when preparing for the exam.
+As the CMA evolves to keep pace with industry trends such as data analytics and strategic planning, use the latest official IMA materials and practice exams when preparing.
 Review the CMA exam structure and frequently asked questions (FAQs) to prepare.

 3. CPA

 The CPA is considered the crème de la crème of accounting certifications.
 CPAs can work for public- or private-sector organizations or as consultants.
-CPAs can handle various tasks, such as maintaining financial records, corporate finance, budget oversight, tax preparation and financial planning.
+These professionals can handle various tasks, such as maintaining financial records, corporate finance, budget oversight, tax preparation and financial planning.

-Some CPAs earn additional certifications and take on more specialized roles, such as auditing internal financial records, using forensic accounting techniques to detect financial crimes or acting as fraud examiners.
+Some CPAs earn additional certifications and take on more specialized roles, such as auditing internal financial records, using forensic accounting techniques to detect financial crimes or working as fraud examiners.

 Each state, along with several U.S. jurisdictions, certifies and licenses CPAs through its board of accountancy, so you’ll need to research your state’s specific requirements.
-A typical minimum is a bachelor’s degree with coursework in general and cost accounting, among other relevant fields.
+Most states require at least a bachelor’s degree and additional accounting coursework, often totaling 150 college credit hours.
 AccountingEdu.org and the Association of International Certified Public Accountants (AICPA) CPA Exam page are good starting points for determining the requirements you’ll need to meet.

 Bottom LineBottom line